 Corruption is a fact, do not give in (do not give money without having an official document explaining your offense).
 Also, check out my post is “Safest Cities in Mexico for Solo Female Travelers.”

-Here is some useful information to prepare your paradise trip:
+Here is some useful information to prepare for your paradise trip:

-When and Where to go to Riviera Maya
+When and Where to go to Tulum and Riviera Maya

 This small seaside resort is located between Cancún (65 km) and Tulum (60 km).
 Playa Del Carmen is the happy medium, not too big or too small.
 It has direct access to the sea without the need to stay in the hotel zone.

 The climate in the Riviera Maya is tropical.
 Temperatures fluctuate between 20 and 35 degrees all year round.
 At night temperatures can drop to 15 degrees in winter.

 Locals say there are 2 seasons: the hot season and the very hot season.